bokub/home-assistant-extension/README.md

-# Home Assistant Chrome Extension
+# Home Assistant Extension for Chrome and Firefox

 > Unofficial extension to quickly access your Home Assistant dashboard from everywhere